 You know this bit of slapstick comedy: A guy carrying a long plank on his shoulder spins around and without realizing it, whacks another guy in the head.
 Sometimes the second guy ducks, only to be hit later.

 And then there’s one kid whose facial expression betrays the fact that he knows that he’s made contact, but he just blunders on anyway.
-It’s hard to tell from casual observation whether he doesn’t know what to say, or if he’s just not bothering.
-You can see subway riders falling back a bit to create extra clearance as he barrels through, with one or two of them even calling out in frustration or surprise after being whacked by his book bag.
+It’s hard to tell whether he doesn’t know what to say, or if he’s just not bothering.
+You can see other riders falling back a bit to create extra clearance as he barrels through, with one or two of them even calling out in frustration or surprise after being whacked by his book bag.

 Now consider how like a subway car the workplace can be, filled with analogous and potentially damaging behaviors: Employees all carry stuff with them to work — whether their “backpacks” are loaded with personal or work-related freight.
 There are folks who practically bowl each other over on their way to accomplishing their own goals and objectives; colleagues who bump others off course through insensitivity or a lack of awareness; and peers who blatantly or circumspectly collide, knocking someone aside in order to clear a path to their own success.

-If you don’t want to be seen by those around you as the silly guy with the plank, or the obnoxious kid ramming into people on the subway, there are three positive behaviors to practice: self-awareness, self-disclosure, and self-management.
+If you don’t want to be seen by those around you as the silly guy with the plank, or the obnoxious kid ramming into people on the subway, there are three positive behaviors: self-awareness, self-disclosure, and self-management.

 Self-awareness requires a consciousness about your intentions and your mental state.
-First, there is the desire to avoid harming others and to pass smoothly through the corridor — the understanding that there is a standard of appropriate behavior and that you plan to subscribe to it.
+First is the desire to avoid harming others and to pass smoothly through the corridor — the understanding that there’s a standard of appropriate behavior and that you plan to subscribe to it.
 Second is knowing that when you’re in an unbalanced or overloaded state, you’re more likely to carom into others if you’re jolted and less likely to gauge distances accurately because you’ve under-slept or are being distracted by too many assignments or other pressures.

 Self-management comes in to play because even once you’ve disclosed that you’re tilting a bit, you need to recognize that you’re still responsible for your own baggage — and further, that you look for ways to lighten your load or ease your own burdens in ways that will diminish the risk to others — and even to yourself — over time.